romilly/pi-towers-workshop/manuscript/Chapter5.md

         sleep(100)

-Now use the `flash` button to install it on the microbit.
+Now use the `flash` button to install it on the micro:bit.

 When the micro:bit has finished flashing, your program will start running.